Favor Long-Term Stability

 Common Errors

-- Ignoring maintenance costs
+- Ignoring maintenance for production.

-- Treating stability as secondary
+- Treating stability as laziness.

 Enforcement Rule